 Drury raises some red flags for having the bulk of his outlier year in Cincinnati’s bandbox of a park.
 All of his numbers sank once he went to San Diego.

 Kevin Kiermaier, outfielder (33) — reportedly signed one-year, $9 million deal with Blue Jays

 Kiermaier is worse against left-handed pitchers, yes, but mostly he’s a defensive specialist.
 If the Tampa Bay Rays decline his club option, he’s going to be signed to roam center field, a job he has done as well as anyone in recent memory.

 ONE LAST JOB

 Johnny Cueto, starting pitcher (37)

-Maybe the surprise of the season, the always entertaining Cueto popped up with the White Sox, rebounded from several injury-riddled seasons and fired 158 ⅓ innings with a 3.35 ERA.
-He’ll certainly have the opportunity to try and do it again.
+Maybe the surprise of the season, the always entertaining Cueto popped up with the White Sox, rebounded from several injury-riddled seasons and fired 158⅓ innings with a 3.35 ERA.
+He’ll certainly have the opportunity to try to do that again.

 Elvis Andrus, shortstop (34)

 Andrus also had a White Sox renaissance.
-He hadn’t been an above average hitter since 2017, until suddenly … he was.
+He hadn’t been an above-average hitter since 2017, until suddenly … he was.
 He batted .271 with nine eyebrow-raising homers in 43 games for Chicago.
-Add it in to his still-solid shortstop defense, and Andrus will be in demand.
+Add his still-solid shortstop defense, and Andrus will be in demand.